 Need some ideas?
 Give these a try:

 No prep needed

 Some veggies, like tomatoes or radishes, are delicious as a snack or part of a summery salad.
 Toss greens like lettuce, kale and spinach with sliced tomatoes, radishes, green onions and cucumbers with your favorite dressing.
 Make it a full meal by adding cooked chicken or a sliced hard-boiled egg.
 Cut herbs as you need them for seasoning meats, vegetables, salads, beverages and more.

+Make veggie packets.
 Cut up a blend of carrots, potatoes, onions, bell peppers, mushrooms, corn on the cob or summer squash.
-Fold into little foil packets with salt, pepper, butter or oil.
+Fold into foil packets with salt, pepper, butter or oil.
 Seal and place on the grill next to whatever meat or fish is on the menu.
-Cook 25 –30 minutes or until veggies are tender.
+Cook 25 to 30 minutes or until the vegetables are tender.
 Carefully open the packets to allow the hot steam to escape.

-If you have one of these hot new appliances, cut an assortment of veggies into chunks, and toss with a tablespoon or two of oil, salt, pepper and seasoning mixes like Italian or herbes de Provence.
+If you have one of these appliances, cut an assortment of veggies into chunks, and toss with a tablespoon or two of oil, salt, pepper and seasoning mixes like Italian or herbes de Provence.
 Preheat your air fryer to 350 F, according to the manufacturer's instructions.
 Cook your vegetables for 10 minutes, stirring after five.
 For more firm vegetables like carrots, beets or potatoes, cook for 15 minutes, stirring every five minutes.

-Cut up veggies like zucchini and carrots, freeze in zippered freezer bags and blend later into smoothies.
+Cut up veggies like zucchini and carrots, freeze in zippered freezer bags and later blend into smoothies.
 Cut bell peppers and tomatoes in chunks or cut corn off the cob, place in bags and freeze for use in soups, stews and omelettes.

 Harvest the herbs from your patio or windowsill herb garden, tie them in bunches and hang upside down until thoroughly dry.
 Seal into zippered bags or glass containers to season your meals throughout the winter.